-Computer Graphics – Area Subdivison Algorithm in 3D(Hidden Surface Removal)
+Computer Graphics – Area Subdivision Algorithm in 3D(Hidden Surface Removal)

 Mr. John Warnock proposed an area subdivision algorithm, that’s why also known as the Warnock algorithm.
 This algorithm extensively uses the concept of area coherence in computing the visible surface in the scene, which is closer to the viewing plane, area coherence avoids the computation of the visibility detection of the common surface, that has already been computed in the earlier step, so no need to recompute it.
 That’s all the area coherence does.